earchibong/devops_projects/kubenetes_03.md

 ```

+*note: Kubernetes Pod Stuck In The Pending State Due To Scheduling Failure?...fix the issue by either reducing the requests in the pod spec or by increasing the capacity of the cluster by adding more nodes or increasing the size of every node.*

 <br>

 <img width="1286" alt="get_pods_1a" src="https://user-images.githubusercontent.com/92983658/223104671-6caa0c04-a736-433f-8826-2cbadf6ee7dd.png">

 <br>

-- Exec into the pod and navigate to the nginx configuration file `/etc/nginx/conf.d`
+- Exec into a pod and navigate to the nginx configuration file `/etc/nginx/conf.d`
 ```
 kubectl exec <pod name> -i -t -- bash